immersive-web/model-element/explainer.md

 ## Introduction

-HTML allows the display of many media types through elements such as `<img>`, `<picture>`, or `<video>`, but it does not provide a native manner to directly consume 3D content.
-Embedding such content within a page is comparatively cumbersome and relies on scripting the `<canvas>` element.
+HTML allows the display of many media types through elements such as `<img>`, `<picture>`, or `<video>`, but it does not provide a declarative manner to directly display 3D content.
+Embedding 3D content within a page is comparatively cumbersome and relies on scripting the `<canvas>` element.
 We believe it is time to put 3D models on equal footing with other, already supported, media types.

-There is a variety of prior art here: For example, [three.js](https://threejs.org/) and [Babylon JS](https://babylonjs.com/) are WebGL frameworks that can process many different formats.
+There is a long history of presenting 3D content on the Web: For example, [three.js](https://threejs.org/) and [Babylon JS](https://babylonjs.com/) are WebGL frameworks that can process many different formats.
 Then there is the [model-viewer](https://modelviewer.dev) project which shows models